Frequently Asked Questions (FAQs)

 Here’s how it works:

-• For each focus area (except Nutrition Science and Community Wellness), you’ll be asked how many of your establishments meet each metric.
+- For each focus area (except Animal Welfare Policy & Sustainability), you’ll be asked how many of your establishments meet each metric.

 Example: